Most get dropped from mortgage loan modification program

 Fewer people entering the program

 A homeowner must first go through three trial months before a permanent modification can be made.
 According to the Wall Street Journal, there were 24,577 trial modifications granted for July, compared to 38,728 trial modifications in June.
 For homeowners who successfully completed the trial phase, 37,000 permanent modifications were granted in July compared to 51,205 permanent modifications in June.
-The program either needs more short term cash or fewer people can apply or need modification.
+The program either needs more short term cash or fewer people can get started or need modification.

 Not exactly a home run